ccp-eva/competitive-altruism/README.md

   During dyadic sessions each proposer will make offers separately, while the other proposer will not be able to access the apparatus.

   In triadic sessions, 8 triadic trials separated in two blocks: consecutive and simultaneous trials (see below).
 Block order changes between sessions.
   In dyadic sessions, 8 dyadic trials separated in two blocks: four dyadic trials per proposer, one after the other.
-Always same responder within session.
 Block order changes between sessions.
+  Always same responder within sessions (for the entire 16 sessions).

 **Consecutive/Simultaneous condition**.
 Within triadic sessions, we will separate trials in two blocks containing simultaneous or consecutive trials.
 Only during simultaneous trials both proposers make an offer at the same time.
 Within consecutive trials, each proposer is first in two of the four trial blocks.

 **Experience phase**.
 Assuming 6 individuals and 6 total triads, we expect that each individuals would participate in 3 triads, twice as proposer and once as responder.